2016 United States House of Representatives elections in Nevada: Overview

+Statewide

+By district

+Results of the 2016 United States House of Representatives elections in Nevada by district:

 District 1

 Nevada's 1st congressional district occupies the southeastern half of Nevada's largest city, Las Vegas, as well as parts of North Las Vegas and parts of unincorporated Clark County.
 The incumbent was Democrat Dina Titus, who has represented the 1st district since she won election in 2012.
-With incumbent Democratic Senator Harry Reid not running for reelection, Titus was considering running for Senate.
+With incumbent Democratic senator Harry Reid not running for reelection, Titus was considering running for Senate.
 However, she decided to run for re-election.